FarronF/limerick-council-meetings/meetings/2021/07/09-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes -  Meeting of the Travel & Transportation Strategic Policy Committee - 20th April 2021.md

 schemes this summer Local Authorities must prioritise Covid Mobility Plans.
 Last week Cork

-announced that they will permanently pedestrianise 17 streets for outdoor dining.--- 6
+announced that they will permanently pedestrianise 17 streets for outdoor dining.
+---
+6

 In order to encourage people to use outdoor space in urban areas, changes to traffic and